Finding the Best Way to Identify Aircraft Types

 On smaller, single-engine aircraft, the propeller is usually mounted at the front of the nose.
 This design offers several advantages, including improved visibility for the pilot, more effective engine cooling, and better aerodynamics.
 The placement of propeller-driven engines is carefully chosen to optimize the aircraft’s balance, handling, and overall performance, considering the specific requirements of the airframe and its operational role.

-We would encourage you to explore this article as well: Let's Explore NATO Brevity Codes
+We would encourage you to explore this article as well: Let's Explore the AGM-84H/K SLAM-ER Cruise Missile

 For example, the Cessna 172 is a popular general aviation aircraft with a piston engine mounted at the front of the nose.
 The Pilatus PC-12 is a versatile single-engine turboprop with its engine mounted at the front of the nose.